It seemed like a good idea at the time …. II.

-Like all plans laid out too far in advance and dependent on multiple variables, we crossed our fingers and set April 16th as our start date and a wrap up by May 1st.
+Like all plans laid out too far in advance and dependent on multiple variables, we crossed our fingers and set April 16th as our start date and wrap up by May 1st.
 What could go wrong?
 Why Coronavirus pandemic and social distancing of course.
 As April 1st approached, it was clear there was going to be no crew working on my deck.

 Now, if only this quarantine would be lifted, we could actually have guests over and use the pool and its grand deck.
 Unfortunately, until that day, it remains a piece of art.
 An impressive piece of art but still, an empty deck begging for a post coronavirus party.